ChameleonCloud/docs/source/technical/swift.rst

 Availability
 ____________

-You can access the *Object Store* from instances running on `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+You can access the *Object Store* from instances running on `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI\@UC <https://chi.uc.chameleoncloud.org>`_.
 Each region has its own store, meaning that objects uploaded to one are not visible to the other.
 In general you should use the store local to the region where your instances are running for the best performance.
 To make it easier for you to use the *Object Store* client, we installed it in all appliances supported by Chameleon.
-Additionally, you can also access the *Object Store* from the `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_ web interfaces under the *Object Store* panel.
+Additionally, you can also access the *Object Store* from the `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI\@UC <https://chi.uc.chameleoncloud.org>`_ web interfaces under the *Object Store* panel.

 .. hint::
-    `KVM@TACC <https://openstack.tacc.chameleoncloud.org>`_ users can access the TACC store by using their `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ :ref:`OpenStack RC file <cli-rc-script>`.
+    `KVM\@TACC <https://openstack.tacc.chameleoncloud.org>`_ users can access the TACC store by using their `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ :ref:`OpenStack RC file <cli-rc-script>`.

 Objects and Containers
 ______________________